iCliniq Logo

 Patient's Query

 I have been diabetic for 30 years.
-My HbA1c (glycated hemoglobin) is always around 6 but elevated in the past year with digestion changes now that I am absorbing more food.
-I take the low carb and low sugar diet, organic, and whole food base.
+My HbA1c (glycated hemoglobin) is always around 6, but elevated in the past year with digestion changes now that I am absorbing more food.
+I take a low-carb and low-sugar diet, organic, and whole food-based.
 I cook and eat Mediterranean dishes.
 I am aware of diabetic diarrhea.
-I know I have gastroparesis and it is making tapeworm infection worse.
-My stool is watery, malodorous and gassy and it happens 3-10 times a day.
-Sometimes I have bloating and water retention and I eat low fodmap.
+I know I have gastroparesis, and it is making tapeworm infection worse.
+My stool is watery, malodorous, and gassy, and it happens 3-10 times a day.
+Sometimes I have bloating and water retention, and I eat low FODMAP.
 What I eat at dinner is clearly out by noon the next day.
 My stomach is always achy and painful.
 Some anal itching usually occurs at night or after diarrhea.
 My iron levels are up after much work.
-The type of tapeworm is Dipylidium (type of tapeworm in animals) though I never had pets.
-We eat a lot of fresh fish out of the ocean but not sure of the source.
+The type of tapeworm is Dipylidium (a type of tapeworm in animals), though I never had pets.
+We eat a lot of fresh fish out of the ocean, but not sure of the source.

 Hello,